PriYaaaa652/Academic-Works/CSE 350-Data Communications/README.md

 # 📘 CSE350: Data Communications

-This repository contains lab works, reports, and manuals for the **CSE350: Data Communications** course.
+This repository contains lab works, reports and manuals for the **CSE350: Data Communications** course.